ClickCease

 Cover Your Face & Play Dead

-When in the situation of an unpreventable or uncontrollable attack, cover your face, and neck, and play dead.
+When in the situation of an unpreventable or uncontrollable attack, cover your face and neck, and play dead.
 According to the article on TheStranger.com:

 If there’s no car or any other higher-level handy, “don’t try to defend yourself, just protect yourself,” says Emily Keegans, behavior program manager at the Seattle Humane Society.

-“That basically means getting down on the ground, pulling your knees to your chest, clapping your hands behind your neck, putting your elbows around your face.
+“That basically means getting down on the ground, pulling your knees to your chest, clapping your hands behind your neck, and putting your elbows around your face.

 ” Wiley seconds this approach: “Stillness is the best thing.
 If a dog gets its teeth into you, fighting back can make things worse.”